CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Smart-System-Manager.md

 {{< /tab >}}
 {{< /tabs >}}

-The following command provides information on the components to be upgraded:
+The following command provides information on the components you want to upgrade:

 {{< tabs "114 ">}}
 {{< tab "NCLU Command ">}}